When it comes to understanding your warranty, it’s all in the details.

 Mazda also offers special protection programs at an additional cost:

-- Gap Protection: This protects drivers from financial disaster in the event of total loss or theft.
+- Gap protection: This protects drivers from financial disaster in the event of total loss or theft.
 The coverage takes care of the difference between your insurance settlement and the balance left on your vehicle.

-- Vehicle Theft Protection: This coverage includes up to $3,000 for a stolen vehicle that is not recovered or deemed a total loss, as well as a $2,000 replacement allowance toward the purchase of another vehicle.
+- Vehicle theft protection: This coverage includes up to $3,000 for a stolen vehicle that is not recovered or deemed a total loss, as well as a $2,000 replacement allowance toward the purchase of another vehicle.

-- Tire and Wheel Protection: This program covers repairs and replacements for flat tires and tire damage caused by certain road conditions.
+- Tire and wheel protection: This program covers repairs and replacements for flat tires and tire damage caused by certain road conditions.
 There is no deductible.

-- Appearance Package Protection: Appearance package protection covers minor dents and interior fabric repairs, such as small rips, burns, and tears on the seats and carpeting.
+- Appearance package protection: Appearance package protection covers minor dents and interior fabric repairs, such as small rips, burns, and tears on the seats and carpeting.
 It also includes key fob replacement.

 No matter what brand of vehicle you buy, an extended auto warranty can save you hundreds or thousands of dollars in surprise repairs.
-Though Mazda vehicles need fewer repairs than other brands, they are not immune to failure, such as turbocharger failure or pricey head gasket replacements.
+Though Mazda vehicles need fewer repairs than other brands, they are not immune to failures such as turbocharger failure or pricey head gasket replacements.

 Without a Mazda warranty, you will need to deal with repairs and associated costs all on your own, which is why we recommend getting a quote for extended protection from a reputable brand like Endurance or CARCHEX.